Hoellenwesen/docker-cn-dyndns/README.md

 #### Zone and subdomain
 The ZONE is your registered domain (e.g. example.com) and `SUB1 - SUB4` are the subdomains you want to redirect (e.g. games). **DO NOT** include the base domain in the SUB variables!

 Currently it is pssible to define four subdomains, because it is required in my environment.
-If you need more fell free to Fork the project on GitHub or send me a message so i can modify the container.
+If you need more, feel free to Fork the project on GitHub or send me a message so i can modify the container.

 **The container will not start without the API_USER, API_PASS, ZONE and SUB1 variables.**
 ### Using Docker Compose